nitindhar7/pycrawler/README.markdown

 4. Increase the blacklist to include more non-parseable extensions.
 5. Allow parsing of pdfs and javascript files.
 6. Add multithreading.
-7. Create 'Link' class and store the following link formats as attributes:
-	- opened link
-	- original
-	- redirected
-	- normalized
-	- depth
-8. When a opening a url fails, we are not retrying that url.
+7. When a opening a url fails, we are not retrying that url.
 We just skip it and move on to the next one, hoping that, that page will be crawled elsewhere.
-9. Need to create a helper method to decompress html.
+8. Need to create a helper method to decompress html.
-10. Use 'getopt' to parse command line options instead of hardcoding them.
+9. Use 'getopt' to parse command line options instead of hardcoding them.
 Allow compress level to be entered as an argument to the '-c' flag.

 Bugs
 ----

 * The Google ajax API is returning 8 results, but not all of them are in the top 8 results.
 Order of results needs to be preserved.
+* Have not dealt with IE relevent HTML declarations like '<..CDATA..>' or '<..!IE..>'